Hike at a Glance

 For an added adventure, consider diverting onto the Mississippi Tramway to Lakes Entrance.
 This picturesque detour will lead you to the stunning shores of Lake Entrance, where you can soak up the sun, explore the town's vibrant markets, or simply relax and enjoy the tranquility of the seaside.

 The East Gippsland Rail Trail is a treasure trove of natural beauty and historical charm, beckoning you to explore its wonders.
-So, pack your bags, lace up your shoes, and embark on an unforgettable journey along this enchanting trail.
+So, pack your bags, lace up your shoes, and enjoy an unforgettable journey along this enchanting trail.
 Let the serenity of nature guide you, as you create memories that will last a lifetime.

 SECTION GUIDES